Skwentna, Alaska: Climate

+Hayes River is a weather station near Skwentna to the northeast, at an elevation of 1000 ft.
+Hayes River also has a subarctic climate (Köppen Dfc) but has a lower seasonal temperature variation and receives substantially more snow.

 Demographics

 Skwentna first appeared on the 1950 U.S. Census as an unincorporated village.
 It did not appear again until 1990, when it was made a census-designated place (CDP).